John Roselli: JFK conspiracy allegations

-After Roselli's death, journalists Jack Anderson and Les Whitten published an editorial stating that Roselli had told associates that individuals he had been recruited to kill Castro but had been turned by the Cuban leader to assassinate President John F. Kennedy instead.
+After Roselli's death, journalists Jack Anderson and Les Whitten published an editorial stating that Roselli had told associates that underworld assassins had been discovered by Castro plotting to kill him.
+Castro, supposedly believing Kennedy responsible for the plot, turned the assassins and sent them to kill Kennedy.
+Roselli stated that Oswald was framed by these individuals.
+At the time Roselli was facing racketeering charges and possible deportation.
+In the 1970s the House Select Committee on Assassinations, set up to reinvestigate the Kennedy murder, concluded that "the public dissemination of the details of the plots correspond remarkably with the efforts of John Roselli to prevent his deportation [and] prosecution….
+These coincidences plus other evidence indicate that John Roselli manipulated the facts of the plot into a retaliation theory in efforts to force the CIA to intervene favorably in his legal affair".

 Bill Bonanno, the son of Cosa Nostra boss Joseph Bonanno, claimed in his 1999 memoir, Bound by Honor: A Mafioso's Story, that he had discussed the assassination of Kennedy with Roselli and implicated him as the primary hitman in a conspiracy instigated by the mob.
 According to Bonanno, Roselli fired at Kennedy from a storm drain on Elm Street.
 In 2006, the Discovery Channel aired an hour-long television documentary entitled Conspiracy Files: JFK.
 Based on information in the book Ultimate Sacrifice by Lamar Waldron, the program asserted that Roselli was responsible for framing Abraham Bolden who was arrested the day before he was to appear before the Warren Commission.
 In 2010, Playboy magazine published an article by Hillel Levin in which Roselli was also implicated in the assassination by Robert "Tosh" Plumlee and James Files, an inmate within the Illinois Department of Corrections.

 Popular culture

 In the CBS television drama Vegas, the character from the Chicago Mob Johnny Rizzo, portrayed by Michael Wiseman, is loosely based on Johnny Roselli, as when Rizzo is introduced.
 Rizzo is in the Vegas black book and is not allowed to be in any casino.
 When Sheriff Ralph Lamb catches Rizzo in one, he demands that Rizzo leave.
 Rizzo, known for his temper, gets into a fight, and is easily subdued by Lamb.
 This is based on an actual event involving the real Sheriff Lamb and Roselli.

 Roselli was portrayed by Chuck Shamata in the 2007 TNT miniseries The Company, which portrayed Roselli's role in the CIA's unsuccessful attempts to assassinate Fidel Castro.
-Tony Lo Bianco played Roselli in Oliver Stone's Nixon.
+Tony Lo Bianco played Roselli in Oliver Stone's Nixon (1995).

 Roselli and gangster Sam Giancana and their involvement with the CIA are the focus of a 2024 Paramount+ docuseries "Mafia Spies" based on the book by Thomas Maier.
+John Travolta plays Roselli in the movie November 1963 (2026).